Do Flat Minima Improve Sparse Novel View Synthesis?: Introduction

-Our contributions are significant as follows: \begin{itemize} \item To the best of our knowledge, we present the first fundamental investigation into the relationship between loss landscape and generalization in novel view synthesis. \item Consequently, we propose an optimization algorithm for 3DGS by reformulating SAM in a frequency-adaptive manner, overcoming the limitation of SAM, which oversmooths high-frequency details. \item Our method is versatile in improving a wide range of baseline methods on various datasets. \end{itemize}
+Our core contributions are as follows: \begin{itemize} \item \textbf{Fundamental insight.} To the best of our knowledge, we present the first fundamental investigation into the relationship between loss landscape and generalization in novel view synthesis.
+Notably, we reveal that flat minima across all Gaussian parameters are suboptimal because the optimal loss sharpness varies with the local structure of the input images. \item \textbf{Novel optimization strategy.} Based on this insight, we propose a strategy that introduces structure-aware sharpness and adaptively adjusts the regularization weight to encourage flatness for generalization while preserving the necessary loss sharpness for fine-detail reconstruction. \item \textbf{Generality.} We demonstrate that our strategy serves as a broadly applicable optimization principle rather than a method-specific adaptation, consistently improving various reconstruction pipelines. \end{itemize}

-\section{Related work}
+\section{Related Work}